How to Make Akara: Nigerian Bean Fritters!

 If you are ready, let’s make some Akara!Print

-Akara or black-eyed peas fritters is a Nigerian vegetarian/vegan delicacy made with beans mainly black-eyed peas.
-Akara, also known as beans cakes, beans ball, beans fritters, or acaraje, is a popular street food enjoyed across Africa and beyond.
-Nigerian Akara is perfect for breakfast, lunch, or dinner.
-Also, Akara pairs well with corn pudding, bread, custard, as well as very delicious just by itself.
+Akara, or beans fritters, is a popular Nigerian savory (vegan) fitter made with beans, mainly black-eyed peas. akara, also known as beans cakes, beans balls, koosé, or acarajé, is a famous street food across Africa and beyond.
+Across most Nigerian cities, you find akara spots in the mornings and evenings.
+Akara sellers would typically set up their market and start to make/fry fresh akara balls.
+Also, akara pairs well with corn pudding, bread, custard, as well as very delicious just by itself.

 - ½ big onion or 1 medium size Onion